Hybrid Key trust Windows Hello for Business Prerequisites

 Organizations using older directory synchronization technology, such as DirSync or Azure AD sync need to upgrade to Azure AD Connect.

 Federation with Azure

 You can deploy Windows Hello for Business key trust in non-federated and federated environments.
-For non-federated environments, key trust deployments work in environments that have deployed Password Synchronization with Azure AD Connect and Azure Active Directory Pass-through-Authentication.
-For federated environments, you can deploy Windows Hello for Business key trust using Active Directory Federation Services (AD FS) beginning with Windows Server 2012 R2.
+For non-federated environments, key trust deployments work in environments that have deployed Password Synchronization with Azure AD Connect or Azure Active Directory Pass-through-Authentication.
+For federated environments, you can deploy Windows Hello for Business key trust using Active Directory Federation Services (AD FS) 2012 R2 or later.

 - Non-federated environments

 Windows Hello for Business is a strong, two-factor credential the helps organizations reduce their dependency on passwords.
 The provisioning process lets a user enroll in Windows Hello for Business using their user name and password as one factor, but needs a second factor of authentication.

 Hybrid Windows Hello for Business deployments can use Azure’s Multifactor Authentication (MFA) service or they can use multifactor authentication provided by AD FS beginning with Windows Server 2012 R2, which includes an adapter model that enables third parties to integrate their MFA into AD FS.
 The MFA enabled by an Office 365 license is sufficient for Azure AD.

 - Windows Server 2016 AD FS and Azure (optional, if federated)

 - Windows Server 2016 AD FS and third party MFA Adapter (optional, if federated)

 Organizations wanting to deploy hybrid key trust need their domain joined devices to register to Azure Active Directory.
 Just as a computer has an identity in Active Directory, that same computer has an identity in the cloud.
 This ensures that only approved computers are used with that Azure Active Directory.
 Each computer registers its identity in Azure Active Directory.